Smart-Bar/Servos/README.md

 ## Usage:

-The project is designed to control the servo motors using the **_USART2_** peripheral, which corresponds to the board's **_ST-Link_** port.
+The program is designed to control the servo motors using the terminal via **_USART2_** peripheral, which corresponds to the board's **_ST-Link_** port.

 To toggle the board's built-in LED:

     LED

-To control the servo motor the following commands are available:
+To control the servo motor, the following commands are available:

     PWM <duty_cycle>
     PWM -p <percentage>

-For example, to set the servo motor to a 90° position as a percentage:
+For example, to set the servo motor to a 90° position using a percentage:

     PWM -p 50

-Or to set the servo motor to a 45° position as a duty cycle:
+Alternatively, to set it to a 45° position using a duty cycle value:

     PWM 5

 Since the servo motor requires a pulse width between **_1ms and 2ms_** to work as expected, the duty cycle should be between **_5% and 10%_**.

-The implementation of the PWM set handles this by clamping the values to a range between 2.5 (0° or 1ms) and 12.5 (180° or 2ms).
+The implementation of the PWM handles this by clamping the values to a range between 2.5 (0° or 1ms) and 12.5 (180° or 2ms).
 [Source](https://apmonitor.com/dde/index.php/Main/ServoControl#:~:text=The%20SG90%20servo%200°,(range%200-1023).)

-This values can calculated using the following formula:
+This values can be calculated using the following formula:

 $$ CCR = ARR \cdot \frac{\text{Duty Cycle}}{100} $$

 Where **_CCR_** is the Capture/Compare Register and **_ARR_** is the Auto-Reload Register, the latter set to 255.

-Which derives from the following equation:
+Which derives from the equation:

 $$ \text{Pulse Width} = T \cdot \frac{\text{Duty Cycle}}{100} $$